 The Conflict: Central American Cold War Ops

 The most testosterone possible in one movie.
-The HGH oozes from the screen, as two governors and true motley crew of easily identifiable cliche soldiers takes on a huge dreadlocked stealth creature.
+The HGH oozes from the screen, as two governors and a true motley crew of easily identifiable cliche soldiers takes on a huge dreadlocked stealthy creature.
 The crew carries a lot of firepower that looks more appropriate mounted on a helicopter (Old Painless the Chaingun… it has a name!)
 Explosions, harpoons, night vision, and Ah-nold smearing himself in mud.
 I’m getting acne just looking at the pictures this has so much macho in it.
 Others (including three direct sequels/adaptations and two Alien hybrids) try to emulate this, but this is the touchstone for 80’s action

 2. Overlord (2018)